victorsabino/dock-components/README.md

 **if your new component isn't showing when you're trying to import it's probably related to a misconfiguration in one of these files**

 # Storybook Configuration
+Storybook congfig can be found at `.storybook/config.js` and `.storybook/main.js`
+Config.js loads the decorators and plugins and main.js has the scan path for the stories and also loads [addons](https://www.learnstorybook.com/intro-to-storybook/vue/en/using-addons/)

+# Test Configuration
+The test configuration can be found at jest.config.js and uses `vue-jest` to load vue files.
+The configuration only reads from jest.config.js, don't put any jest configuration in package.json like many exemples on the web

 ## ✍️ Authors

 - [@Victor Sabino](https://github.com/vsabino) - Creator & Collaborator